chiayida/csd3156-project/README.md

-# Space Wars - DigiPen CSD3156 (~1.5 weeks)
+# SpaceShips - DigiPen CSD3156 (~1.5 weeks)

 ## Project Description

-**Space Wars** is a 2D space-themed Android game built with Kotlin and Gradle.
+**SpaceShips** is a 2D space-themed Android game built with Kotlin and Gradle.
 The player controls a spaceship to navigate through waves of enemies, collecting power-ups and striving for the highest score.
 The game follows modern Android development practices and integrates multiple libraries and tools to enhance the user experience.